Find the Best Construction Project Management Software

 - Drawing sets

 Managing the bidding process can be strenuous, as reaching out to your list of subcontractors or tracking their bids involves a great deal of organization.
-Requesting bids and managing the ensuing flood of proposals can be overwhelming if done sif done using an email system.
+Requesting bids and managing the ensuing flood of proposals can be overwhelming if done using an email system.
 When choosing software with bidding management, it’s important to consider how your organization participates in the process and select a product that contains those features.

 For example, general contractors or builders will be formatting the bid standards and pushing requests for bids to their database of subcontractors.
 If this describes your company, you’ll want to look for software that helps you organize responses from specialty contractors and record the history of the bidding process, from RFI fulfillment to awarding the bid.